sdiehl/wiwinwlh/tutorial.md

 Effect Systems
 --------------

+The mtl model has several properties which make it suboptimal from a theoretical perspective.
+Although it is used widely in production Haskell we will discuss it's shortcomings and some future models called *effect systems*.

 **Extensibility**

-TODO

-When you add a new custom transformer inside of our business logic we'll typically have to derive a large number of boilerplate instances to compose it inside of the mtl transformer stack.
-For example adding MonadReader instance for n large large number of undecidable instances that do nothing but mostly lifts.
-You can see this massive boilerplate all over the design of the `mtl` library.
+When you add a new custom transformer inside of our business logic we'll typically have to derive a large number of boilerplate instances to compose it inside of existing mtl transformer stack.
+For example adding `MonadReader` instance for $n$ number of undecidable instances that do nothing but mostly lifts.
+You can see this massive boilerplate all over the design of the `mtl` library and it's transitive dependencies.

 ```haskell
 instance MonadReader r m => MonadReader r (ExceptT e m) where